timo-reymann/mjml-custom-component-decorator/README.md

 }
 ```

-### JavaScript

-Currently not supported because there is not really a usecase for this.

-If you are crazy about having this feature just create an issue and I will work on it.
+## Motivation

+When you are developing custom components in mjml you will find yourself writing the same boilerplate code over and over
+again.
+It gets even worse, because you need to define some static properties without any kind of autocomplete.

+This is where typescript and its decorator features come handy.
+You write the decorator, and the project simply
+intercepts the class and adds the required fields.
+To make it even easier, TypeScript enables you to use the
+autocomplete of your favourite IDE, isn't that awesome?!

-## Just for completeness without the decorator ...
+### Just for completeness without the decorator ...

 ... it looks like this: